How to make Herb Dinner Rolls with Garlic (Bread Machine)

-Sneak Preview: These Herb Dinner Rolls with Garlic are a soft and slightly chewy dinner roll that pairs perfectly with roast chicken or turkey.
+Sneak Preview: These Herb and Garlic Dinner Rolls are soft and slightly chewy dinner rolls that pair perfectly with roast chicken or turkey.
 Mix and knead with a bread machine, stand mixer, or your hands.

 As an Amazon Associate, I earn from qualifying purchases.